grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 ---
 title: 'Environment variables'
-excerpt: 'You can access any environment variables from your k6 script code, and use this to supply your VUs with configuration information.'
+excerpt: 'You can access any environment variables from your k6 script code and use this to supply your VUs with configuration information.'
 ---

-A lot of the time, scripts will only need minor tweaking to be reusable in different contexts.
-Rather than having to create several separate scripts for these different contexts or environments, you can use environment variables to make parts of your script tweakable.
+Often, scripts need only minor tweaks to be reusable in different contexts.
+Rather than creating several separate scripts for these different contexts or environments, you can use environment variables to make parts of your script tweakable.

 You can use environment variables for two main purposes:

 1. Passing environment variables to the k6 Script
-2. Configure [k6 Options](/using-k6/options) with environment variables
+2. Configuring [k6 Options](/using-k6/options) with environment variables

-## Passing environment variables to the k6 Script
+## Passing environment variables to the k6 script

 In k6, the environment variables are exposed through a global `__ENV` variable, a JS object.
 For reference, see the script example below:

 ```javascript
 import http from 'k6/http';